amethyst/amethyst/book/src/internals.md

 # Internals

-Amethyst was built to be robust and fun to work with from the beginning.
-Want to understand how the pieces fit together?
-Read on to learn more.
+Read on to see the Amethyst design documents.